ath0rus/qr-creator/README.md

 ## Roadmap
 *in no order*

-- add UI for the app
+- ~~add UI for the app~~
-- add the ability for the app to run as a standalone app
+- add the ability for the app to run as a standalone app (Needs to be improved)
 - add support for background and foregrund colour colouring
 - ability to customise the save location of pictures
 - potential web version
 - Android and IOS app (maybe)
+- add ability to preview before save
+- add custom save path